In the dissertation phase you work on your research topic and write your PhD thesis.

 Formal things: Getting your PhD in the Faculty of Mathematics and Informatics is regulated according to the PhD regulations (see downloads on the right or below).
 You can get detailed information by contacting the Dean’s Office (Faculty MI / Mathematics and Informatics).

-You can download this sample letter (.docx) to the Dean for requesting admission to the Faculty’s PhD list after successful completion of the qualifying exam.
+Under downloads on this page, you can find a sample letter to the Dean for requesting admission to the Faculty’s PhD list after successful completion of the qualifying exam.
 Once admission to the PhD list is confirmed, we ask you to register as a PhD student at the student registrar’s office.
 In addition to the QE certificate and the admission request letter, you must also submit a student-advisor PhD agreement (Betreuungsvereinbarung).
 You will also find more information about this as well as a couple of model agreement outlines in the downloads section of this page.
-Please note that all PhD candidates are expected to adhere to the guidelines of good scientific practice, as outlined in the documents that can be found here: https://www.uni-saarland.de/verwaltung/ombudsperson/richtlinien.html
+Please note that all PhD candidates are expected to adhere to the guidelines of good scientific practice, as outlined in the documents that can be found here: https://www.uni-saarland.de/verwaltung/wissenschaftliche-integritaet/dokumente.html

 - Qualifying Exam